No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Gradient growth in the hyperbolic scenario

 We now consider the trajectory of a particle $\bX$.
 The particle may have started inside $D$ at time $t=0$, or may have entered the box at some time $T_0 > 0$, in which case $\bX(T_0)\in \d D$.
 Also, assume that the particle exits the box $D$ at some time $T_e$, i.e. $X_2(T_e)=\de_2$.
 The evolution of the gradient of $\om$ along the trajectory is given by an ODE of the form

 where $\nabla u$ is the velocity gradient.
-The relation \eqref{ode1} is simply obtained by differentiating the Euler equation.
-The key is now to use the structure \eqref{velStruc} of the velocity field.
-Combining with \eqref{ode1}, we obtain
+The relation \eqref{ode1} is simply derived by differentiating the Euler equation.
+The key is now to use the structure \eqref{velStruc} of the velocity field such that we obtain